suss-vli/suss-vli.github.io/README.md

 - [x] Generate a frontpage for VLI
 - [x] make sure you have sticker footer
 - [x] Introduce semantic versions e.g v1.0.0 to track changes
+- [x] automatically calculate the final year at the bottom
 - Regarding the student guide for interactive lab guide by VLI + Github Classroom
 - [ ] Bigger Gif?
 - [ ] Gif for two platforms: window and mac.
 We are only supporting generally window and mac